 Instead, they prioritise B2B activities to drive HCP recommendation.
 The HCP is perceived as an unbiased expert adviser.
 Their recommendation influences buying decisions at a hospital and individual patient level.

-There’s 2 clear benefits to this HCP focus.
+There are 2 clear benefits to this HCP focus.

 First, the HCP usually makes the same recommendation to all patients.
 Win that recommendation and you drive sales with all those patients.
 The sales impact of their recommendation is high.

 Also, there’s a regular churn of patients.
 When they get better, they stop buying.
-But there’s hardly any churn with the HCPs, unless they retire.
+But there’s hardly any churn with the HCPs unless they retire.
 They stay in the category (and make recommendations) for a long time.
 This lifetime engagement value makes the value of their recommendation even higher.

 Their goal is to persuade HCPs that Sustenagen products offer superior health benefits.
 HCPs will recommend what they believe to be the best products.

-High priority HCPs (e.g. ones who don’t currently recommend) get the most attention from the sales team.
+High-priority HCPs (e.g. ones who don’t currently recommend) get the most attention from the sales team.
 Sales team members can check the HCP’s details in the database before they meet them.
 They go in better prepared knowing the history of previous contacts.

 The B2B CRM system helps the business keep in touch with those less frequently visited. (e.g. customers who already recommend).

 It’s also used to send out invites to HCP events organised by the sales team.
 At these events, expert speakers talk about relevant topics.
 The invites are targeted.
-The HCP has to have a known interest in the topic, and live within a reasonable travelling distance.
+The HCP has to have a known interest in the topic and live within a reasonable travelling distance.

 Let’s look at how all this works in practice.